DNA Test – Newark, NJ

 When deciding which type of DNA test is right for you, consider first what you might do with the results.
 A legal paternity DNA test will hold up in court for such matters as child support or to change the name on a birth certificate.
 This test must be performed using strict chain of custody procedures.
 Our Newark DNA testing technicians are trained to follow these guidelines so that the results will be legally admissible.

 How to schedule a DNA Test in Newark NJ

 Scheduling a DNA test at one of our Newark clinics is simple and fast, and we often have appointments available in the same week.
 It’s always helpful to schedule in advance to make sure you get the time you want.
 Please call our customer service team to help you book your appointment over the phone, or set up your appointment easily online.

 We have state of the art testing labs and friendly clinics that perform the DNA sample collection in Newark, plus many more locations throughout New Jersey and across the United States.
-During registration, we'll show you the nearest locations so you can choose the one that's most convenient.
-You'll pick the times and days that you prefer.
+During registration, we’ll show you the nearest locations for DNA testing so you can choose the site that’s most convenient.
+You’ll also pick the times and days that you prefer.

 Proving Paternity for Child Custody Purposes in Newark, NJ

 If a child in New Jersey is born to unmarried parents, the father must sign a Certificate of Parentage (COP) to be legally regarded as the child’s father.
 If the father does not voluntarily sign the COP, genetic testing must be conducted to determine if he is biologically the child’s father for legal purposes.

 Parents in Newark may request genetic testing at the Essex County Welfare Agency Division of Family Assistance and Benefits (DFAB), which is located on Rector Street in Newark.
 After genetic testing results are obtained, the County Welfare Agency will attempt to have both parents sign a COP or will file in court for establishment of paternity.